Welcome to the Sixth Annual Women in Leadership Conference

 All of our conference speakers, leaders in their fields, have graciously agreed to share their wisdom and experience with us, and for this, we are thankful.
-I’d like to recognize Katina Hoffman and Carlos Bown for their enthusiastic assistance in coordinating this event.
+I’d like to recognize Ana Carrasquillo, Helen Funk, and Selena Williams for their enthusiastic assistance in coordinating this event.
 Thank you also to all the UWF student volunteers from the Student Ambassadors, ROTC and the College of Business student organizations who participated.

 We look forward to everyone joining us to enhance their leadership journey.
-This conference offers you an incredible opportunity to not only hear and learn from nationally recognized experts but also to expand your personal network.
-Our hope is that you will learn, laugh, relax and enjoy the camaraderie of your friends, colleagues, and new acquaintances.
 We want you to leave the conference feeling inspired by the incredible women presenting and empowered to develop greater leadership skills that foster your personal and professional growth.

 Thank you for attending our conference.
 Stay engaged and help us shape the future of Pensacola.

 Dr. Sherry Hartnett